VivekGoudAdula/Procure-AI/README.md

 | Escrow Commitment Agent        | Coordinates blockchain-backed procurement settlement |
 | Verification Agent             | Handles delivery verification workflows              |

-These agents are designed to later operate independently as reusable x402 procurement endpoints.
+These agents can work independently as separate services.

 ---

-## Autonomous Procurement Workflow Demonstration
+## How It Works

-Here is a step-by-step walkthrough of ProcureAI's autonomous procurement intelligence workflow in action:
+Here is how the procurement workflow works:

-### 1. AI Procurement Requirement Submission
+### 1. Submit Requirements

-Buyers enter procurement requirements including:
+Enter what you need:
-- product specifications
+- Product details
-- quantity
+- Quantity
-- budget
+- Budget
-- delivery timeline
+- Delivery date
-- sourcing region
+- Location
-- custom manufacturing requirements
+- Custom requirements

-The Procurement Inquiry Agent structures sourcing requests before initiating supplier intelligence workflows.
+The system structures your request and starts finding suppliers.

 ![Procurement Request](./frontend/assets/procurement-dashboard.png)

-### 2. AI Supplier Discovery & Intelligence Ranking
+### 2. Find and Rank Suppliers

-The Supplier Discovery Agent scans supplier ecosystems through Alibaba integrations and ranks suppliers using:
+The system searches supplier databases and ranks them by:
-- trust scoring
+- Trust score
-- fulfillment analysis
+- Delivery reliability
-- negotiation delta
+- Price flexibility
-- MOQ flexibility
+- Minimum order requirements
-- supplier verification signals
+- Verification status

-ProcureAI automatically recommends the highest-confidence procurement matches.
+It shows you the best matches.

 ![Supplier Intelligence](./frontend/assets/top3.png)